 Anniston City Schools

 Anniston, Alabama is located at the southernmost point of the Blue Ridge Mountains, a section of the world-renowned Appalachian Mountains.
 Traversing the city via Veterans Parkway, the city's new bypass, or Quintard Avenue, the city's most popular thoroughfare, citizens and visitors cannot help but marvel at the majestic views that surround them.
 Anniston has a rich cultural and civil rights history and is known mostly as the home of Fort McClellan, a military base that was closed in the early nineties.
 The city's civil rights history became even more prominent recently when the city received the designation for the Freedom Riders National Monument.
 The monument will include the bus station and the bus burning site, areas made famous by the Freedom Rider bus attack of 1961.
 According to a 2017 estimate, around 22,000 people reside in Anniston.
 The Anniston City School System consists of six schools and serves approximately 1800 students in grades pre-kindergarten through twelfth grade.

-The Anniston City School System employs 183 certificated staff housed in six schools and the central office.
+The Anniston City School System employs over 200 certificated staff housed in six schools and the central office.
 A positive complementary relationship with Jacksonville State University, Gadsden State Community College and other nearby two or four year college, allows the district to continually transform its teaching staff.
 Employees enjoy robust professional development offered by education partners and our schools serve as training grounds for the various practicum and internship experiences required by higher education institutions.
 Despite the challenges presented by poverty, meager resources, and financial instability, our employees work hard to keep students safe, focused and engaged.